ChristopherWilkerson/DevNotes/README.md

 animations and filters and transforms can change how a positioned item behaves.

 filter can break a position of fixed.

+More padding adds more background image to your page.
+If you want text on top of image, has to be background image.